futpix/caravans-in-australia/content/review/304-Fantasy-Caravan-E-Series-E4.md

   ogtitle: "Should I buy E Series E4 by Fantasy Caravan?"
   ogdescription: "The Fantasy Caravan E Series E4 is classed as On Road, and sleeps 4 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Combined shower & toilet."
 categories: ["Fantasy Caravan"]
-tags: ["Sleeps 4", "Unknown Size", "On Road", "Combined shower & toilet", "Full height", "Under 50k"]
+tags: ["Sleeps 4", "Unknown Size", "On Road", "Combined shower & toilet", "Full height", "Under 50k", "Made Overseas"]
 totalLength: "5.44"
 bodyLength: ""
 totalHeight: "2.685"